MjGill/mj.github.io/README.md

 Responsive Portfolio- My Portfolio
 I have used the collapsible navigation bar so it will hide the navugation links on the smaller screens and replace them with a button that should reveal them when the user will click on the button.

-In order to create a brand or logo with the help of the Navbar
+In order to create a brand or logo with the help of the Navbar :The .navbar-brand class is used to highlight the brand/or logo name of your page.